 Sitting alone in her home office, Eleanor Moore stared blankly at her laptop screen.
 A number of spreadsheets were open in front of her, and work had been piling up over the past few weeks.
 The 32-year-old executive of a top law firm simply didn't have the energy to resume work.
-Eleanor was having frequent bouts of mild depression since she adopted hybrid work after the COVID-19 pandemic.
+Eleanor was having frequent bouts of mild depression since she adopted location independent work after the COVID-19 pandemic.
 The mother of two increasingly felt that she belonged neither to her workplace nor her home.

 Eleanor isn't alone.
 Millions are affected by mental health illnesses every year.
 According to National Alliance on Mental Illness (NAMI), 22.8% (57.8 million people) of the US adult population experienced mental illness in 2021.
 During the same year, 5.5% (14.1 million people) of US adults experienced serious mental health issues.
 This represents one in every 20 adults.
 These staggering numbers reveal an increased need for employers to address mental health concerns in the workplace.